Impossible-Robotics-5412/linkage/README.md

 - [[cargo](https://doc.rust-lang.org/cargo/)] Cargo is the package manager used by Rust.
 Because this project uses quite some Rust code, this is needed to run most code.
 - [[python3](https://www.python.org/downloads/)] Python is used for our build script _bob.py_.

+- Follow https://tauri.app/v1/guides/getting-started/prerequisites to install the right dependencies for Tauri.

 ### Preparing the project
 After cloning the repo run `pnpm install`.
 This will add a config file to `~/.config/linkage/config.toml` which is used for general configuration of the project, and will install the necessary dependencies.